'Domestic' Training Routes

 A domestic installer is not what the industry recognises as a ‘qualified electrician’ where you can safely undertake a wide range of domestic, commercial and industrial electrical tasks after a sufficient work-based training programme and qualification.

-Domestic installer training courses are classroom-based and short in duration.
+Domestic installer training courses are classroom-based and the training is short in duration.
 There is limited opportunity to practise skills in the workplace under supervision, demonstrate your performance in the workplace or develop the technical knowledge and understanding that’s expected of an electrician.

 As a result, although these types of qualifications may seem a quicker route to starting your new career, it is a very limited option.
 The electrical industry in general and employers do not value this route as it provides insufficient technical knowledge, practical skills and workplace experience.